 In 2016 we revived the Hickory Antiques Fair.
-Our annual event is located at the newly renovated Moretz Mills.
-The net proceeds from this event are returned to our community in the spirit of mission.
+Our annual event for several years was held at the newly renovated Moretz Mills.
+In 2019 the Fair moved to Lake Hickory Country Club.
+The net proceeds from this event are returned to our community in the spirit of our mission.

 The Service League operates out of a restored home at 506 Third Avenue, NW, which was partially financed through funds from the City of Hickory.
 It is here where we meet and work to continue our mission of Charity, Public Service and Education.